-- 3.1.
-Part 3 (Children's Services Planning) of the Children and Young People (Scotland) Act 2014 requires every local authority and its relevant health board to jointly prepare an Integrated Children's Services Strategic Plan in respect of a three-year period.
-The current Aberdeen City Integrated Children's Services Strategic Plan was approved by the Education and Children's Services Committee in March 2023. - 3.2 The legislation also requires every local authority and its relevant health board to jointly prepare a report on the impact of plans on an annual basis, and to submit these Annual Reports to the Scottish Government for review. - 3.3 The agreed Aberdeen City Integrated Children's Services Strategic Plan is one of a suite of Statutory Plans which support delivery of the Local Outcome Improvement Plan.
-In preparing the Plan in March 2023, considerable work was undertaken to align reporting arrangements in order to better integrate the full range of statutory Plans.
-Better integration of Plans is supporting delivery of more integrated services, helping make the best use of time and resources and providing a clearer insight into the needs of children and families. - 3.4 As a result of this integration, this Annual Report includes the annual Child Poverty Plan Action Report (LCPAR) which is required to comply with the Child Poverty (Scotland) Act 2017. - 3.5 In addition, this Annual Report responds to the Committee's request (formerly Public Protection Committee) for an annual report on the progress of our Corporate Parenting responsibilities outlined in Part 9 of the Children and Young People (Scotland) Act 2014.
-It also helps deliver our duty to report to Scotlish Government Ministers every three years on how the Local Authority is meeting its corporate parenting responsibilities as detailed in the Children and Young People (Scotland) Act 2014. - 3.6 More integrated evaluation and reporting is helping Officers identify the issues to be addressed more clearly than is possible when looking at policies in an isolated way.
+3.1.
+Part 3 (Children's Services Planning) of the Children and Young People (Scotland) Act 2014 requires every local authority and its relevant health board to jointly prepare an Integrated Children's Services Plan in respect of a three-year period.
+The current Aberdeen City Children's Services Strategic

+Plan was approved by the Education and Children's Services Committee in March 2023.

+- 3.2 The agreed Plan is one of a suite of Statutory Plans which support delivery of the Local Outcome Improvement Plan.
+In preparing the Plan in March 2023, considerable work was undertaken to align reporting arrangements in order to better integrate the full range of statutory Plans. - 3.3 As a result of this integration, this Annual Report includes the annual Local Child Poverty Action Report (LCPAR) which is required to comply with the Child Poverty (Scotland) Act 2017. - 3.4 More integrated evaluation and reporting is helping Officers identify the issues to be addressed more clearly than is possible when looking at policies in an isolated way.